Fiserv/universal-commerce/recipes/interactiveGuide_3DS.md

 ## Dependencies

 1. Availability of IPG (3DS) Set-up

 2. Modirum Simulator and SDK set-up by the front end

+## Data Needed from the Merchant to enable 3DS flow

+1. Merchant Category Code
+2. Merchant Name - Need a corporate one for account/card onboarding and multiple ones for site/store level payments.
+3. Acquirer BIN - Need a corporate one for account/card onboarding and multiple ones for site/store level payments.
+Acquirer BIN has to be supplied at card schemes level (VISA, MASTERCARD, AMEX etc.,)
+4. Acquirer MID - Need a corporate one for account/card onboarding and multiple ones for site/store level payments.
+Acquirer MID has to be supplied at card schemes level (VISA, MASTERCARD, AMEX etc.,)

 ## Card on-boarding